-unpublished works passes.
+Copyright in unpublished works passes under will.

-- (a) the manuscript or other support on which a literary, dramatic, musical or artistic work was first expressed in material form: or - (b) the material support embodying a sound recording or and the work had not been published before the death of the testator, the bequest shall, unless a contrary intention is indicated in the testator's will or a codicil to it, be construed as including the copyright in the work in so far as the testator was the owner of the copyright immediately before his death.
-Moral rights etc. not assignable.
+- (a) the manuscript or other support on which a literary, dramatic, musical or artistic work was first expressed in material form; or - (b) the material support embodying a sound recording or film,

 30. The rights conferred under Part III are not assignable.